This article explains how to setup a network share location for multiple computers.

 I. Locate your Profile ID

 Click the Atakama icon in your system tray (Windows) or menu bar (Mac) to launch the Atakama Control Center by clicking the gear icon.

-Select the Keys tab and take note of your Keychain ID, which consists of four distinct words.
-All users will need each other’s Keychain IDs to be able to share encrypted files with each other.
+Select the Keys tab and take note of your Profile ID, which consists of four distinct words.
+Users will need their Profile IDs to be able to share encrypted files.